Finding a Carrot for the Stick

 ProSight's broker portal, ProSight Online for Partners, has existed for quite some time for exclusively informational purposes.
 Brokers come in, get information on their accounts, and get out.
 They come infrequently, generally in response to queries from their clients.
 With the introduction of Online Submissions, we are introducing the first transactional functionality to the portal and dramatically changing user behavior.

-Our business goal was straightforward: get brokers to submit new business online in a standard format.
+Our business goal was straightforward: get brokers to submit new business online in a standard format to drive efficiency.
 However, coaxing users to change their behavior would not be an easy task.
 Their current process was to send an email of whatever information they had to our underwriters.
 This was not only quick and easy, but had unlimited flexibility as long as the broker didn’t mind going back and forth over email.

 For this to succeed, we needed to create a tangible benefit—a carrot for our stick—to encourage brokers to change their behavior and drive adoption of the new process.